 In addition to these days, the staff engage in school based professional development initiatives which address the whole school learning goals.
 Recent professional development included:

-- The Writing Project
+- Analysing spelling within writing

-- Teaching Hands On Mathematics in the Primary Classroom
+- Teaching hands on Mathematics in the primary classroom

-- Differentiation in the Primary Classroom
+- Differentiation in the primary classroom

 - Visible Learning

 - Collaborative Professionalism

 - Clarity

-- Teaching and Learning Framework

-The percentage of teacher participation in professional development was 100%
+The percentage of teachers engaged in professional development was 100 %.

 Total funds expended on Professional Development